Michele Wee is the CEO of Standard Chartered Bank, Vietnam.

 What is your vision for SCB in Vietnam and what role will diversity and inclusion play?

 Vietnam has some fantastic local talent and building upon my predecessor’s work, we want to hire the best people, be agile and support our community.
 Vietnam is also very unique in it that the banking industry has a gender ratio of 70% being females.
 I was so pleasantly surprised during our first town hall to see what a great job we have done at hiring.
-We have re-written the people agenda with some tweaks and this includes mentoring some of our high potential successors.Posted about 1 year ago
+We have re-written the people agenda with some tweaks and this includes mentoring some of our high potential successors.Posted almost 3 years ago